User Score: 14050

 --On film: A scene from the Trevor Howard movie "Roots Of Heaven" (elephant scene).

---The Martin Brothers (South American juggling act) - Esther Williams assists the jugglers.
+--The Martin Brothers (South American juggling act) - jugglers are assisted by Esther Williams.

 --Audience bow: Jacques Tati (French comedian-film maker)

---Carol Lawrence (as Maria) and Larry Kert (as Tony) sing "Tonight" (the balcony scene from Broadway's "West Side Story").
+--Carol Lawrence and Larry Kert sing "Tonight" (in the balcony scene from Broadway's "West Side Story").

---Sam Levenson (stand-up comedian) - jokes about this days as a teacher
+--Sam Levenson (stand-up comedian) tells anecdotes about his career as a teacher.

---Audience bows: Two men who spent six days trapped in a mine in Nova Scotia.
-Plus, the doctor who took care of the two men.
+--Audience bows: Gorley Kempt and Caleb Rushton (miners who spent six days trapped in a Nova Scotia coal mine) and Dr. Arnold Burden (doctor who took care of the miners).

---Karmon Israel Dance Company - male dancers perform a folk dance.
+--Karmon Israeli Dance Group - male dancers perform "The Reconnaissance."

---Karmon Israel Dance Company - male & female dancers perform a folk dance
+--Karmon Israeli Dance Group - males & females perform a folk dance.

 --Niko Feldman (Israeli singer) sings "Mama" in Italian.